jimi79/vietnam/README.md

   Infantry teams are dropped randomly (let's say they were parachuted) on a field.

 # What they can do:
-* look to look around
-they will tell you what they see in 8 directions: north, north east, east, south east, south, south-west, west, north-west
+* *look* they will tell you what they see in 8 directions: north, north east, east, south east, south, south-west, west, north-west
-* status
-they will tell you the number of ppl alive in the team (randomly attributed at start), and if they are doing somethg at the moment
+* *status* they will tell you the number of ppl alive in the team (randomly attributed at start), and if they are doing somethg at the moment
-* move
-then you give them a direction
+* *move* then you give them a direction
-* work
-if there is somethg to be done here, any of the team can do it, unless some other team is already working on it.
+* *work* if there is somethg to be done here, any of the team can do it, unless some other team is already working on it.
-* stop
-stop what they are doing
+* *stop* stop what they are doing
-* move for 5 km
-move for a short distance. easier to handle when u're commanding than the other move instruction, which instructs them to move until they can't continue.
+* *move for 5 km* move for a short distance. easier to handle when u're commanding than the other move instruction, which instructs them to move until they can't continue.

 # what the Helicopter can do:
 * get directions / reckon